Connecticut Debt Negotiator Bond: A Comprehensive Guide

 How Much Does the Connecticut Debt Negotiator Bond Cost?

-The Connecticut Debt Negotiator surety bond can cost anywhere between $1,000 to $2,500 per year.
+The Connecticut Debt Negotiator surety bond can cost anywhere between $1,000 to $2,500 per year or $100 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on a $50,000 bond requirement.

 $50,000 Debt Negotiator Bond Cost